byrlx/LearnScala/README.md

 # LearnScala

-This is my learning notes of book Programming Scala, 2nd Edition
+This is my learning notes of Scala Learning.

+Including the course on http://www.coursera.org by Martin Odersky and the book he writes.